stolksdorf/pico-check/README.md

 });
 ```

+## Before & After

+Common design patterns

 ## Tips & Tricks

 ### Require Init
 If your project requires some initiation, such as with config files, or databases, or servers, you can use the `require` option to specify a script that will be run before any test file gets ran.

 ### JSX testing